yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ![](media/dnstcptls.svg)

-Protocol advancements such as Quick UDP Internet Connection (QUIC) on the one hand and TCP-Fast-Open (TFO) and TLS1.3 on the other, made most of that obsolete.
+Protocol advancements such as Quick UDP Internet Connection (QUIC) on the one hand and TCP-Fast-Open (TFO) and TLS 1.3 on the other, made most of that obsolete.
 These protocols rely on previously established connections to keep cryptographic "cookies" that remember past sessions, and allow previous sessions to be recreated instantaneously.
-There are still many caveats and many scenarios where the connection will take more than a single RTT to be established, but generally, using those cutting edge protocols will mean there are very few RTTs which get in the way of delivering content to our users.
+There are still many caveats and many scenarios where the connection will take more than a single RTT to be established, but generally, using those cutting edge protocols will mean there are very few RTTs to get in the way of delivering content to our users.

 <aside>